pankaj-yadav-05/user-auth-system/README.md

 - SQL CRUD operation
 - Security fundamentals

-# While making this project i got to know about how to built a secure user login and registration system usinng PHP and MySQL with password hashiong, session handling, and protected routes.
+# While making this project i got to know about how to built a secure user login and registration system using PHP and MySQL with password hashing, session handling, and protected routes.

 # TECH STACK
 - Frontend: HTML, CSS, JavaScript